hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

 You will use some of these files later on to interact with the {{site.data.conrefs.hlf_full}} network.

 In addition to the administrator, the CAs (Certificate Authorities) for `Org1` and `Org2` have been configured with a default user.
 This default user has an enrolment ID of `admin` and an enrolment secret of `adminpw`.
 However, this user does not have permission to deploy a blockchain business network.

+It is recommended to create a temporary working directory (and subdirectories) to manage the Composer connection profiles and key/certificate files that we will work with later on in the tutorial.

+    mkdir -p /tmp/composer/org1

+    mkdir -p /tmp/composer/org2

 #### Channel